EasyScience/EasyApp/EXAMPLES.md

 ### Type IV Examples: BasicC++

-These examples can be run after compilation into an executable program.
-They only have a mock backend in QML (the C++ backend is not implemented).
+This example can be run after compilation into an executable program.
+It only has a mock backend in QML (the C++ backend is not implemented).
 The minimum configuration requires a base `main.cpp` file and, if Qt Creator is used as the IDE, a `*.pro` file.

+This example is currently used to create a WebAssembly application that can be run inside a web browser.